TotalMiner/totalminer.github.io/lua/functions/zones/set_zone_types.md

 ## Parameters

 - `name`:
 - `spawn`: true or false.
-If true, a player will spawn to a random location within this zone.
+If true, a player will spawn to a random location within this zone
 - `no_edit`: true or false.
 If true, players cannot add or remove blocks from inside the zone
 - `no_combat`: true or false.
 If true, players cannot engage in combat while inside the zone
 - `no_fly`: true or false.
 If true, players cannot fly inside the zone